 What type of wheelchair ramp material is best?

 There is not one type of material that is the "best" for ramps, but we often suggest aluminum because of the benefits that it has over wood and concrete.
-Aluminum ramps are least expensive, can be installed within days, and require little-no maintenance.
+Aluminum wheelchair ramps are least expensive, can be installed within days, and require little-no maintenance.
 There are also a variety of surface materials to choose from.

-Will health insurance policies or medicare pay for a wheelchair ramp?
+Will health insurance policies or Medicare pay for a wheelchair ramp?

-Unfortunately, most health insurance policies and medicare plans will not pay for a wheelchair ramp.
+Unfortunately, most health insurance policies and Medicare plans will not pay for a wheelchair ramp.
 A ramp can be considered as a medically necessary piece of equipment, but unfortunately, Medicare does not mark it as an item that would directly treat a medical condition.

 Can I sell a ramp back to you when I no longer need it?
 How much will I get for it?

 Yes!
 The amount we pay varies based on use, condition and age.

 The surface of our aluminum ramps has a tread that helps prevent slips and falls.
 In fact, our aluminum surface is arguably the safest product on the market for those with limited mobility.
 Come into one of our showroom and try it for yourself.